open-feature/js-sdk/packages/nest/README.md

 ### Usage

-The example bellow shows how to use the `OpenFeatureModule` with OpenFeature's `InMemoryProvider`.
+The example below shows how to use the `OpenFeatureModule` with OpenFeature's `InMemoryProvider`.

 ```ts
 import { Module } from '@nestjs/common';